pulkit1991/zaif/README.rst

 Features
 =========

+- A single client to call any type of API (public, trading, futures, leveraged)
-- Convenient methods for making API calls using keyword arguments
+- Convenient methods for making API calls using keyword arguments - packs JSON for you!

-    - Automatic classification into form-data or query parameters
-    - Automatic packing into JSON

 - Near 100% test coverage.
 - Tab-completable methods and attributes when using `IPython <http://ipython.org/>`_.
+- Supports both Python 2 and Python 3

 Installation
 =============